swaptacular/swpt_ca_scripts/README.md

 To finalize the process of registering a new peer, you need to receive a signed peer certificate from the peer.
-In addition, if you have not signed a peer certificate for this peer already, in order to do this, you will need to receive an info-bundle file from the peer as well.
+In addition, if you have not signed a peer certificate for this peer already, in order to do this, you will need to receive an *info-bundle* file as well.

-After you have signed a peer certificate for the peer, run the `register-peer` command, specifying the path to the received peer certificate file:
+**After you have signed a peer certificate for the peer**, run the `register-peer` command, specifying the path to the received peer certificate file (in this example: "~/peercert.crt"):

 ```shell
 $ ./register-peer ~/peercert.crt